 11. Commit to Daily Exercise

 Balancing cholesterol may be assisted with daily exercise according to Ayurvedic practitioners.
 They frequently recommend activities like walking, swimming, jogging, skiing, aerobics classes, and various sports to their patients as a means of balancing the various agnis in the body.
 This contributes to healthy cholesterol and triglyceride levels while also assisting with metabolizing fat.
+Sports gadgets such as a golf screen can aid to a healthy lifestyle for patients who need to be active.

 12. Supplement with Herbs